documente/documente.github.io/get-started.md

 You can place the specifications in any folder you want, as long as you specify the correct path in the `input` property of the `documente.config.yml` file.
 A good practice is to place the specifications in a `docs` folder at the root of your project.

-Take a look at the [Phrasé repository](https://github.com/documente/phrase) for more information about the test syntax.
+Take a look at the [Language Overview](/language-overview) section for more information about the test syntax.

 The [example project](https://github.com/documente/example-sut) will also give you a good idea of how to write specifications.